Finance Forward MENA 2020

 • Do you take equity in your programs?
 No. Village Capital is structured as a non-profit and cannot take equity.

+Eligibility criteria may be relaxed for entrepreneurs who are pivoting to develop products relevant to the COVID-19 pandemic.
 Please reach out to firstname.lastname@example.org with any further questions.

 Managing Partner at Silicon Badia